geospace-code/h5fortran/README.md

 * 1-D ..
 7-D

 as well as character (string) variables and attributes.

+Array slicing on read is supported, that is, reading part of a disk HDF5 array into a variable of matching shape.

 Mismatched datatypes are coerced as per standard Fortran rules.
 For example, reading a float HDF5 variable into an integer Fortran variable:  42.3 => 42